Counterattack drill – Chasing from behind

 This drill is simple.
 The objective is to practice counterattacks and defend them.
 The instructions for this drill are:

 • Pair 2 strikers with 2 defenders.
-One striker-defender pair on the left side, the other on the right side.
+One striker-defender pair is on the left side, and the other is on the right side.

 • The strikers start about two steps ahead of the defenders.